Commonly Asked Compiler Design Interview Questions & Answers

 • By grouping multiple iterations of a loop into vector operations, loop vectorization can increase instruction-level parallelism and improve performance on architectures with vector processing capabilities.

-39. What are loop-invariant code motion and loop-carried dependency, and how are they related in compiler optimization?
+39. What are loop-invariant code motion and loop-carried dependency, and how do they relate to compiler?

 Ans: